 Lower barriers to expanded affordable housing in high opportunity areas through inclusive strategies.
 Prioritize public subsidy for development in high- opportunity neighborhoods.
 Segregation; Disparity in Access to Opportunity; Disproportionate Housing Need Location and Type of Affordable Housing; Displacement of Residents Due to Economic Pressures; Community Opposition <1 yr OCD, NORA, HANO NOFAs reflect priority in scoring for developments in high opportunity neighborhoods.
 OCD, HANO, NORA, FANO To continue to preserve affordable units, Winn- Dixie Phase 2 is currently in pre- development.
 It will house 45 affordable units, including six public housing units for Iberville residents while attracting new residents to this high opportunity historic area bordering the French Quarter and Treme.
 Lower barriers to expanded affordable housing in high opportunity areas through inclusive strategies.
 Implement administrative streamlining policies in accordance with HUD regulations to increase landlord participation and HCV tenant mobility.
 Segregation R/ECAP Disproportionate Housing Location and type of affordable housing; Community opposition; Private Discrimination; Impediments to Mobility 1. < 1 yr < 1 yr Develop streamlining policies and procedures by 2017.
 Conduct ongoing stakeholder workshops to engage with landlords and solicit program feedback.
 HANO and nonprofit partners HANO in partnership with the Louisiana Fair Housing Action Center (LaFHAC) has conducted ongoing stakeholder workshops.
 HANO added streamlining procedures including the use of DocuSign and the creation of a Landlord Liaison HANO also adjusted its policy on contract rent increase requests to ensure that owners are able to request an increase in contract rent without delay.
-HANO, in partnership with the Louisiana Fair Housing Action Center (LaFHAC), was awarded
+HANO, in partnership with the Louisiana Fair Housing Action Center (LaFHAC), was awarded and has started the

 Community Choice Demonstration, which will help families with children move to areas of opportunity.
 The CCD offers expedited leasing, landlord incentives for participation, and a damage mitigation fund.
 There is also a dedicated Leasing Coordinator position to help with landlord recruitment.
 Lower barriers to expanded affordable housing in high opportunity areas through inclusive strategies.
 Provide rental registry landlords with information on how to become an HCV landlord to expand program participation in coordination with the City's rental registry timeline Location and type of affordable housing; Community opposition; Private Discrimination; Impediments to Mobility 3 - 5 yrs Decrease HCV properties in R/ECAP areas from 33% according to HUD tables to 30% by 2021 and increase HCV properties in non- R/ECAPs to 70%.
-HANO HANO's ability to participate in exchange of information related to the landlord registry is being explored.
+HANO The City of New Orleans began registering landlords in the spring of 2024.
+HANO has provided information to landlords regarding the registry at HANO landlord meetings and has urged landlords to register.